-t is perfectly normal for families consciously or unconsciously, to seek to incorporate the home care nurse into the family unit in order to decrease the stress of having an outsider in the home.
-This pull is difficult to resist because it feels like an acceptance and statement of affirmation to be considered as a "family member."
+It is perfectly normal for families to try to incorporate the home care nurse into the family unit in order to decrease the stress of having an outsider in the home.
+They may do this consciously or unconsciously.
+This pull is difficult to resist because it feels like acceptance and a statement of affirmation to be considered as a "family member."
 While this may be appealing for the nurse, this does not necessarily reflect the family's personal statement regarding the nurse as a person.
 It is, instead, an attempt to decrease the family's own anxiety.